The endless wait: A day at Dulles amid hope, despair and lawyers

 2 p.m.
 Sunday

 Hajouli's wife is finally released.
+And the couple is reunited after two long years and one agonizing long day.

 The exact terms are unclear, Robertson says.
 Now that her Turkish residency has expired, she may have to apply for asylum.